Learn the meaning of animals and creatures in dreams

 You might want to first read:

-Decide for yourself whether any of the interpretations fit your dreams.
-And keep in mind that oftentimes the symbolism of animals in dreams is given in the context of the story being told.
-In other words, the white rabbit you chase down a hole might be related to something rabbit-like about yourself, or the rabbit might be a prop in a story about finding out how deep the rabbit hole really goes.
+Oftentimes the symbolism of animals is given in the context of the story told by the dream.
+In other words, the white rabbit you chase down a hole might relate to something rabbit-like about yourself, or the rabbit might be a prop in a story about finding out how deep the rabbit hole really goes.
+Your personal references and associations are difficult to guess without stepping into your shoes.
+But I do have further instruction to help you figure out for yourself how your dreams use specific animals to create symbolism:

 Ant: Ants can symbolize being busy.
-Busy urban environments are compared to ant colonies because of the frantic activity.
+Busy urban environments are compared to ant colonies because of the bustling activity.
 Ants can also symbolize feeling like a cog in the machine, one worker among many.
+You feel small.
 An infestation of ants, or ant bites, can mean that something irritates you.
+Because of the small size of ants, the irritation they symbolize is likely to be small, too.

 See also: Insects